scribd/terraform-aws-datadog/README.md

 # datadog

-This module configures the AWS / Datadog integration
+This module configures the AWS / Datadog integration.

+- Can configure cloudtrail logshipping
+- Can create elb s3 bucket for logs and logshipping

 ## Usage